techn0mad/selcald/README.md

 The frequency of transmitted codes should be held to +/- 0.15% tolerance to insure proper operation of the airborne decoder.

+NOTE: The specification does not indicate the required frequency accuracy of the receiver.
+Given that research[3][4] seems to show that doppler spreads of 5-20 Hz over polar paths are possible, it seems that as a practical matter, the receiver frequency tolerances have to be more relaxed than the transmitter frequency tolerances.

 ### Distortion

 Overall audio distortion present on the transmitted RF signal should not